Extinction (2018 film): Plot

 The soldier surprises Peter by revealing that Alice is a synthetic (AI).
 To save Alice, she needs an alternate source of power: Peter himself.
 At the soldier's guidance, Peter cuts open his own chest with a pocket knife, confirming that he is also a synthetic.
 The soldier connects a cable between the two synthetics and Peter passes out, experiencing in detail what he had thought were visions of the future, but are actually memories of a past war; fearing that android workers ("synthetics") might rise up against humans, the military attacked unarmed synthetics.
 The synthetics fought back and eventually drove all humans off the planet.
 Peter and Alice met during the tension, and while fighting the humans, they found Hanna and Lucy, who are also synthetics.
 To deal with the guilt of what they have done and prevent themselves from living in fear of a reprisal from humans, most synthetics (including Peter and his family) wiped their memories and lived as humans, unaware of their nature or history.

 Peter wakes up and the soldier, Miles, explains that humans have been living on Mars for 50 years.
 He had expected the synths to be monsters, not families with children, and after getting a good look at Lucy under the table, decided that he could not kill anyone.
 Peter and Alice part amicably with Miles to find their daughters as the humans breach the roof of the factory.
 As they all depart on the train, David explains that he and a handful of other synthetics kept their memories to stay prepared for the inevitable return of the humans.
 Peter suggests that some day there could be peace between humans and synthetics.

 And as the train drives forward leaving the city behind, the tracks behind it slowly disappear into the water.
 The family looks out of the back window wondering what will happen next.
-The train then rides into a tunnel, with the last track dropping into the water and the tunnel imploding.
-Now sealing the synthetics off from the place they called home.
-An aerial view above the imploded tunnel shows lush trees and high mountains.
-Thus indicating the synthetics will likely start their lives over, somewhere far away from humans.
+The train then rides into a tunnel, with the last track dropping into the water and the tunnel imploding, sealing the synthetics off from the place they called home.
+An aerial view above the imploded tunnel shows lush trees and high mountains, thus indicating the synthetics will likely start their lives over, somewhere far away from humans.